Update corona 13 april 2021

 - the obligatory use of hand sanitiser at the entrances and exits of the campus will guarantee the required hand hygiene.

-- you can only visit the student administration office by appointment.
+- You can visit the administration office by appointment only.
 You will find the telephone numbers and email addresses on the campus pages of the website.
 Please come to the appointment on your own.
 This is how we keep the number of contacts as small as possible.
 So leave your housemates or your friend at home.

 - people who do not necessarily need to be on campus (they are called 'non essential third parties') will not be admitted.

 - all employees will always wear a face mask, even if there is a plexi wall at the counter.